 Financial Metrics

 Almost 60% of presentations lack up-to-date financial data, which has become a downfall of many promising startups.
-What are the most critical financial pitch deck metrics to focus on?
+What are the most critical metrics of a pitch deck financial slide to focus on?

 Revenue and Revenue Growth